There are so many good gaming laptops available to choose from.

 - Gaming on ultra settings: 1.5 hours with a 30 FPS cap

-The Acer Nitro V15 (2024) is an efficient entry-level gaming laptop marked by a fairly reasonable working performance, fair cooling, and superior upgradability.
-With an RTX 4050 and Intel Core i5 chip, it tends to run just about all modern games without glitches; therefore, it is also a good deal for casual or budget gamers.
+Thus, the Acer Nitro V15 (2024) is an efficient entry-level gaming laptop marked by a fairly reasonable working performance, fair cooling, and superior upgradability.

 Alienware M18 R2: An Exceptional High-end Gaming Laptop